Audio updated March 29, 2026, for Apple device compatibility.

 I. Introduction: Why “Average Blood Sugar” Misses the Point

 You can have a “normal” HbA1c and still experience repeated glucose spikes and crashes throughout the day.
-These swings quietly stress blood vessels, nerves, muscles, and even the brain—often for years—before diabetes is ever diagnosed.
-The damage does not come only from how high glucose goes, but from how often and how sharply it rises and falls.
+These swings quietly stress blood vessels, nerves, and the brain—often for years—before diabetes is ever diagnosed.

 The common answer is not a specific food, macronutrient ratio, or eating window.
 The shared mechanism is simpler and more powerful: